 The department also addresses these important safety labor issues:

 - Lead Abatement

 - PA Worker and Community Right-to-Know

 - Underground Utility Line Protection

 Pennsylvania has an independent OSHA Consultation Program run by Indiana University of Pennsylvania.
-This organization helps employers identify and correct specific hazards, establish or improving effective safety and health programs, and train and educate employers and employees.
-The consultation is free, no penalties are assessed, and nothing is reported to OSHA.
+This organization helps employers identify and correct specific hazards, establish or improve effective safety and health programs, and train and educate employers and employees.
+The consultation is free, no penalties are assessed and nothing is reported to OSHA.